 Creative Writing Program

 The South Gate creative writing program is designed as an inspiring experience for artists.
-The innovative curriculum provides a holistic and fluid approach to craft, avoiding busy work to free up your time for writing.
+The innovative curriculum provides a holistic and fluid approach to craft

 Each semester has 5-6 core courses, plus additional electives and masterclasses.
 You will practice your craft and learn the business of the literary world.
 You will learn how to make a living through writing.